Sidi SD15 Review

 One of the SD15's strongest points is its traction and walkability.
 We might even go out on a limb and say that this shoe is better for walking than it is for riding.
 Sidi's "Outdoor Sole" is a full coverage rubber sole with large well-spaced lugs under the heel and the forefoot.
-The rubber isn't as soft as that found on the Five Ten Hellcat Pro or the Giro Terraduro, but it is still very grippy and offered excellent traction on virtually all surfaces.
+The rubber isn't as soft as that found on the Five Ten Hellcat Pro or the Specialized Rime 2.0, but it is still very grippy and offered excellent traction on virtually all surfaces.
 The wide spacing of the lugs cleared mud, snow, and other debris with ease.
 The walkability of the SD15 is made even better because the sole offers full flex from toe to heel, much like a pair of running or hiking shoes, so it is not inhibited in any way by a shank or anything similar.
-The lack of shank in the sole is disconcerting in many ways and it means that you can feel sharp rocks through the sole when you step on them.
+The lack of shank in the sole is disconcerting in many ways, and it means that you can feel sharp rocks through the sole when you step on them.

 Despite our general lack of enthusiasm for the performance of the SD15 we have to admit that it appears to be a well-made product.
 So far there are no durability issues to report.
 The soles look almost brand new.
 The stitching is all intact, and there is barely a scratch on the uppers.
 The closures have also worked flawlessly thus far.

-At a retail price of $225, we do not feel that the SD15 is a good value due to the poor power transfer and on the bike performance.
+We do not feel that the SD15 is a good value due to the poor power transfer and on the bike performance.
 We are a little surprised by this due to Sidi's long-standing reputation as one of the best shoe manufacturers in the business.
-For the money, we would recommend the Giro Terraduro, the Shimano ME7, or our top pick for enduro racers, the Specialized 2FO Cliplite which all offer equally good walkability with far superior on-the-bike performance.
-Our Best Buy award winner, the Giro Privateer R, also offers much better on-the-bike performance for a much smaller dent to your wallet.
+For the money, we would recommend something else with similar walkability and far superior on-the-bike performance.